Custom Applications on Edge

 Why Edge for applications?

 Deploying web apps in the cloud is a complex and time-consuming process that requires specialized skills and expertise.
 Typically, it involves multiple steps, such as setting up a cloud environment, configuring networks, and establishing access management.
-This complexity can lead to delays, extra costs, and potential risks for R&D teams who want to focus on the science rather than software engineering.
+This complexity can lead to delays, extra costs, and potential risks for R&D teams who need to focus on the science rather than software engineering, infrastructure, and security.

 With Edge, all of this is reduced to a simple three-step process: